Joslyn Blog

 It sounds like you may be suffering from PTQD (Post Traumatic Quote Disorder).
 Don’t worry, there’s a cure!
 All you need is a better understanding of what contributes to the cost.
 Take these factors into consideration and call us in the morning.

-• If you don’t have CAD, we’ll have to create it.
+• If you don’t have CAD, we will have to create it.
 Sometimes this means taking a part from concept to reality or even reverse-engineering an existing part.

 • If you have a part designed for injection molding, we may need to make adjustments for thermoforming.
 This could include adding draft, rounding out sharp areas, etc.